vulk29/Solving_BP_R/content/tutorials/tutorial8/_index.md

   If you decide so, please search for some characteristics of tweets, for example, hashtags in a given time period and download this data to your machine.

-* Second option: Use the dataset we have prepared: https://www.dropbox.com/s/dlxmnluoogogrv6/twitter001.csv?dl=0 This is a csv file, tabs are used as the separator.
+* Second (and simpler/recommened) option: Use the dataset we have prepared: https://www.dropbox.com/s/dlxmnluoogogrv6/twitter001.csv?dl=0
+  This is a csv file, tabs are used as the separator.

 Please answer the following questions/do the following tasks: